gomesdigital/sentry-alert-manager/README.md

 Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on code of conduct, and the process for submitting pull requests.

-I am interested to hear how others might want to tailor this, so please do open an issue if there are missing features.
 There is a Postman collection inlcuded in the repo if you'd like to inspect the endpoints.

 ## License